Android-for-Python/INDEX-of-Examples/README.md

 A turnkey full screen camera for photo, video (with audio), or data analysis.
 Provides access to both cameras.
 Implements rotation, pinch zoom, and tap for focus/exposure.
 Dismiss with back gesture or back button.
 [CameraXF-Example](https://github.com/Android-for-Python/CameraXF-Example).

+## Face-Detect-Example

+See your invisible friend in the mirror.
+An example of using Google MLKit with CameraXF.
+[Face-Detect-Example](https://github.com/Android-for-Python/Face-Detect-Example)

 ## Webview-Example

 Accepts https:// and file:// urls.
 Full screen, dismiss with back gesture or back button.
 [Webview-Example](https://github.com/Android-for-Python/Webview-Example).